-Restricted dealer

-Dealing representative ссо

-Regulator to determine on a case-by-case basis Regulator to determine on a case-by-case basis

-Portfolio manager

-Advising representative Associate advising representative ссо

-One of these two options: 1.
-CFA and 12 months of relevant investment management experience in the 36-month period before applying for registration 2.
-CIM and 48 months of relevant investment management experience (12 months gained in the 36-month period for applying for registration) One of these tv 1.
-Level 1 of 24 months of r investment ma experience 2.
-CIM and 2 relevant invest management es vo options: If the CFA and elevant nagement 24 months of ment experience One of these three options: 1.
-CSC, PDO, and CFA or a professional designation as a lawyer, CA, CGA, CMA, notary in Quebec or the equivalent in a foreign jurisdiction, and: - 36 months of relevant securities experience working at an investment dealer, registered adviser or investment fund manager, or - 36 months providing professional services in the securities industry and 12 months working at a registered dealer, registered adviser or investment fund manager, for a total of 48 months 2.
-CSC, PDO and five years working at: - an investment dealer or a registered adviser (including 36 months in a compliance capacity), or - a Canadian financial institution in a compliance capacity relating to portfolio management and 12 months at a registered adviser, for a total of six years 3.
-PDO and advising representative requirements - portfolio manager
+Advising representative Associate advising representative ссо One of these two options: One of these two options: One of these three options: CFA and 12 months of relevant investment management experience in the 36-month period before applying for registration CIM and 48 months of relevant investment management experience (12months gained in the 36-month period for applying for registration) Level 1 of the CFA and 24 months of relevant investment management experience CIM and 24 months of relevant investment management experience CSC, PDO, and CFA or a professional designation as a lawyer, CA, CGA, CMA, notary in Quebec or the equivalent in a foreign jurisdiction, and: 36 months of relevant securities experience working at an investment dealer, registered adviser or investment fund manager, or 36 months providing professional services in the securities industry and 12 months working at a registered dealer, registered adviser or investment fund manager, for a total of 48 months CSC, PDO and five years working at: an investment dealer or a registered adviser (including 36 months in a compliance capacity), or a Canadian financial institution in a compliance capacity relating to portfolio management and 12 months at a registered dealer or registered adviser, for a total of six years PDO and advising representative requirements - portfolio manager

-Advising representative Associate advising CCO

-Advising representative representativ

-Regulator to determine on case-by-case basis Regulator to decase-by-case l Regulator to determine on case-by-case basis
+Restricted portfolio manager Advising representative Associate advising representative ссо Regulator to determine on case-by-case basis Regulator to determine on case-by-case basis Regulator to determine on case-by-case basis

 Investment fund manager

-CCO

 One of these three options:

-- 1. CSC, PDO, and CFA or a professional designation as a lawyer, CA, CGA, CMA, notary in Quebec or the equivalent in a foreign jurisdiction, and: - 36 months of relevant securities experience working at a registered dealer, registered adviser or investment fund manager, or - 36 months providing professional services in the securities industry and 12 months working in a relevant capacity at an investment fund manager, for a total of 48 months - 2.
-CIF, CSC or IFIC; PDO and five years of relevant securities experience working at a registered dealer, registered adviser or an investment fund manager (including 36 months in a compliance capacity) - 3.
-CCO requirements for portfolio manager
+1. CSC, PDO, and CFA or a professional designation as a lawyer, CA, CGA, CMA, notary in Quebec or the equivalent in a foreign jurisdiction, and:

+- 36 months of relevant securities experience working at a registered dealer, registered adviser or investment fund manager, or

+- 36 months providing professional services in the securities industry and 12 months working in a relevant capacity at an investment fund manager, for a total of 48 months

+2. CIF, CSC or IFIC; PDO and five years of relevant securities experience working at a registered dealer, registered adviser or an investment fund manager (including 36 months in a compliance capacity)

+3. CCO requirements for portfolio manager

+Décision 2009-PDG-0126 -- 4 septembre 2009 Bulletin de l'Autorité : 2009-09-25, Vol. 6 n° 38